Uniswap/docs/docs/sdk/v3/guides/liquidity/04-swap-and-add-liquidity.md

 ### Constructing the parameters for the swap-and-add function call

-Having created the router, we now need to construct the parameters required to make a call to it's `routeToRatio` function.
+Having created the router, we now need to construct the parameters required to make a call to its `routeToRatio` function.
+This is exactly what we want in our example.

 The first parameter is an instance of `SwapAndAddConfig`, which sets configurations for the `routeToRatio ` algorithm. `ratioErrorTolerance` determines the margin of error the resulting ratio can have from the optimal ratio. `maxIterations` determines the maximum times the algorithm will iterate to find a ratio within error tolerance.
 If max iterations is exceeded, an error is returned: